Image Clustering with External Guidance: Experiments

 \subsubsection{Number of discriminative nouns $\gamma$}

-After computing image semantic centers, we classify all nouns into the centers and select the top $\gamma$ nouns of each center as discriminative nouns.
-We try various choices of $\gamma$, and the results are shown in Fig.~\ref{fig: number_of_discriminative_nouns}.
+To construct the text space, we classify all nouns into the image semantic centers and select the top $\gamma$ nouns of each center for retrieval.
+Here, we try various choices of $\gamma$ in Fig.~\ref{fig: number_of_discriminative_nouns}.
 As can be seen, a solitary noun is insufficient to cover the semantics of each image center.
 Conversely, an excessive number of nouns would falsely enrich the semantics, leading to inferior performance.
-The results show that the performance of TAC is stable with discriminative noun number $\gamma$ in a typical range of 3--10.
+Overall, TAC is stable across a typical range of discriminative noun number $\gamma$.